jaanga/jaanga.github.io/documents/learning-to-code/README.md

 * [Stackoverflow]( https://stackoverflow.com/ )
   * Stack Overflow is the largest, most trusted online community for developers to learn, share their programming knowledge, and build their careers.
 * [GitHub]( https://github.com/ )
-  * The sociall network for programmers
+  * The social network for programmers
-  * The essential work for finding, forking and sharing code
+  * The essential hosting service for finding, forking and sharing code

 Web pages of interest

 * https://www.freecodecamp.org/
   * Our mission: to help people learn to code for free.
 We accomplish this by creating thousands of videos, articles, and interactive coding lessons - all freely available to the public.
 We also have thousands of freeCodeCamp study groups around the world.

 Google